Gilchrist Hall and Rod Library in Winter

 The Domestic Science building was built in the shape of the letter "C", with the arms of the "C" pointing west.
 These arms framed a little yard sheltered on three sides by the building.
 Not long after this building was completed, a small tree appears in photographs of this yard.

-Gymnasium (Left) and Domestic Science Building, c.
-1910.
-Citation: “The East Gymnasium, in the Photograph Collection, BUI 37.02 Box 10, Folder 5, #23, University Archives, Rod Library, University of Northern Iowa.”
+Citation: East Gymnasium and Domestic Science Building, 1923, in the University of Northern Iowa Photograph Collection, BUI Box 10, BUI 35.01 (Golf Course)-37.02 (Gymnasium East Exterior) Folder 5, #23, University Archives, Rod Library, University of Northern Iowa

 Close-up view of the photo above; note the oak sapling.